 While this is extremely rare, a formal hearing could be held in front of anyone who has an interest in that estate.
 At that hearing the judge uses the evidence to determine who is best suited to serve as personal representative.
 It is a good idea to choose a personal representative in Indiana who lives within the state, however, non-residents can serve as personal representatives if the non-resident posts bond and an in-state personal representative is appointed as co-executor, per Indiana code ANN.29-1-10-1.

-An Indiana personal representative attorney should be retained when there are questions over the administration of the estate or when the executor realizes that the circumstances are much more complicated than they expected.
+Experienced representation should be retained when there are questions over the administration of the estate or when the executor realizes that the circumstances are much more complicated than they expected.
 It is far better to educate yourself and to clarify the duties ahead of you than it is to wait until a beneficiary alleges that you have broken the law or acted inappropriately.
-There are so many different things to think about in these cases that it’s strongly recommended that you work with a dedicated attorney.
+There are so many different things to think about in these cases that it’s strongly recommended that you work with experienced counsel.
 A lawyer can help you sort through the various tasks to be completed as it relates to probate and can help you send out proper communication and accountings so that beneficiaries are informed about what is happening.
 This can decrease the possibility of conflicts and disputes related to probate and can make for a smoother probate administration process.
-No matter how you find yourself in these circumstances, know that you are entitled to use the services of an experienced personal representative lawyer in Indiana to ask your questions.
+No matter how you find yourself in these circumstances, know that you are entitled to use the services of an experienced personal representative attorney serving Indiana to ask your questions.